Shopify SEO: 12-Step Guide for Beginners

 Go to the tool, enter one of your keywords, and click "Create list."

-After a few minutes, you’ll get a list of topics and pages (clusters).
-Which are groups of keywords you can target within the same page.
+After a few minutes, you'll get a list of topics and pages (clusters), which are groups of keywords you can target within the same page.

-And you’ll see the following pieces of information for each keyword cluster:
+You’ll see the following pieces of information for each keyword cluster:

 • Ranking potential